Common Consultation Topics

 Our Care Schedule

 We see our clients for an initial office visit when they first come into care.
 We do a complete history, physical, prenatal exam and any necessary lab work.
-This appointment is typically 90-120 minutes long with subsequent visits lasting 45-60 minutes.
-From 4-28 weeks we see our clients every 4 weeks.
-From 28-36 we see our clients every 2 weeks.
+This appointment is typically 90 minutes long with subsequent visits lasting 45-60 minutes.
+From 4-30 weeks we see our clients every 4 weeks.
+From 32-36 we see our clients every 2 weeks.
 At 36-37 weeks we do a home visit prenatal where we all meet as a birth team, organize your birthing supplies and plan for the birth together.
 All visits after this are once a week until you deliver.
+(Birth center clients do a "rehearsal" visit at Babies in Bloom at 37 weeks.)

 We go on-call for you at 37 weeks.
 We provide continuous phone support in early labor, arriving at your home for extra in-person support when you ask us to come.